grantslewis/LyricaLlama/README.md

-# CS 470 - Semester Project

-## LyricaLlama: A fintuned LLM for generating lyrics
+# LyricaLlama: A fintuned LLM for generating lyrics

 ### Fall 2023